tfxor/terrahub/docs/features/features6.md

 # Feature \#6

-## Streamline integration and deployment with built-in CI and CD processes
+## Streamlined Integration and Deployment with Built-in CI and CD Processes

 TBU